-Before we step further into the future, we’re unfortunately stuck with our smartphones and apps.
+Unfortunately, before we step further into the future, we’re stuck with our smartphones and apps.
 But we’re business people!
 If there’s one trait that all of us should have, it’s resourcefulness.
-And smartphone apps are the best resources to meld our entrepreneurial endeavors and on-the-go lifestyle.
+Smartphone apps are the best resources for melding our entrepreneurial endeavors and on-the-go lifestyle.

-Whether you are an Android or iPhone fan, or the occasional Blackberry user, you can’t ignore the fact that apps are essentially extensions of our own body.
+Whether you are an Android or iPhone fan or the occasional Blackberry user, you can’t ignore that apps are essentially extensions of our own bodies.
 Here are some essential apps for all entrepreneurs:

 Uber